Colleges and Schools

 Note: If a student takes nine or more hours of internship/special problems courses, no more than nine hours will be given a letter grade.

 Questions concerning transfer credit are resolved by the petition process.
 This process originates in the department of the major, and the petitions are routed to the relevant department and dean's offices.

 The Dean's List, a tabulation of the names of all undergraduate honor students, is compiled each semester.
 To qualify for this recognition in CLASS, students must earn a 3.50 minimum grade point average (the grade of S is not counted) on twelve or more semester hours completed during the semester.
 At least nine of the twelve semester hours must be letter grades.
 Students who earn a grade of I (except in a senior honors thesis course), D, F, or U during the semester are excluded from consideration for the Dean's List.
-Students who have filed a Request to Withhold Public Information form with the university will not be listed.

 The Center for Immigration Research was established in 1995 to conduct research on immigration processes and issues that have policy implications at the local, national and international levels.
 A major goal of the center is to train students in immigration research.
 Students work as assistants in research projects and use center research data for writing senior honors theses.
 The center conducts research from a wide range of perspectives, e.g., health, religion and federal policies in local, national and international areas.
 Findings from center projects are shared with policy makers and the public through conferences, professional publications and public media.
 The center actively seeks working collaborations with other academic institutions and community organizations in the United States and abroad.